MikkCZ/pontoon-addon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 'Feature request'
-about: I want to ask for a new functionality in Pontoon Tools.
+about: I want to ask for a new functionality in Pontoon Add-on.
 labels: feature
 ---
 ### User